21 Essential Questions to Ask a Realtor Before Selling

 When meeting new clients we sometimes feel like we’re overloading them with information too quickly.
 However, it’s also a pretty good bet homeowners are not quite up to date on recent changes or may not know of the important questions to ask a realtor before selling a home.
 We’ve also had home sellers approach us, unsatisfied with their previous agent because they didn’t feel their questions were being given sufficient consideration.

 Even for those homeowners with past experience selling houses, if it’s been a few years, your information is most certainly dated.
 We also offer an array of home selling tips, perfect for those considering selling.
 See below our list of the most common questions to ask a realtor BEFORE agreeing to list your home.

 Along side each question we’ve included our helpful comments where relevant.

 Most Common Questions to Ask a Realtor When Selling

 - Do you work at real estate full time or part time?
 Usually, your life will be easier if you are using a full time realtor.
 There’s nothing wrong with using a part timer as long as you confirm they have enough experience under their belt and will be available.
 Verify your schedules are compatible to avoid future conflicts.

 - Are you a licensed realtor and how long have you been licensed?
-There’s probably little to worry about with this however you can quickly verify a real estate license at the Department of Real Estate.
+There’s probably little to worry about with this, but you can quickly verify a real estate license at the Department of Real Estate.
 By the way, any contract you sign is always with the agent’s broker, not the realtor/salesperson.

 - Do you usually represent buyers, sellers or both?
-Most realtors represent both but those with less experience usually represent more buyers early in their careers.
+Most realtors represent both, but those with less experience usually represent mostly buyers, especially early in their careers.
 If the realtor has at least some experience as a listing agent, there’s probably little to be concerned with.

 - How many properties have you sold in the last year?
 It’s best to choose an agent with a few recent and successful sales.
 If you have any concerns ask to contact the agent’s sellers.